-The Board of Directors believes that our executive officers should demonstrate their commitment to, and belief in, the Company's long-term profitability.
+The Board believes that our executive officers should demonstrate their commitment to, and belief in, the Company's long-term profitability.
 Stock ownership more closely aligns our executive officers' interests and actions with the interests of the Company's stockholders.
 Accordingly, each officer is expected to maintain a significant investment in the Company through the ownership of our common stock.
-See the discussion under the caption "Equity Ownership Guidelines" for a description of our guidelines.
+See the discussion under the caption "Security Ownership of Certain Beneficial Owners and Management -- Equity Ownership Guidelines" for a description of our guidelines.

-Report of the Compensation Committee of the Board of Directors
+Report of the Compensation Committee of the Board

-The Compensation Committee of the Board of Directors has reviewed and discussed the Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K with management and, based on such review and discussions, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this proxy statement.
+The Compensation Committee of the Board has reviewed and discussed the Compensation Discussion and Analysis required by Item 402(b) of Regulation S-K with management and, based on such review and discussions, the Compensation Committee recommended to the Board that the Compensation Discussion and Analysis be included in this proxy statement.